My sourdough starter is not rising - help Guide!

 Is distilled water better than tap water for sourdough starters?

 As distilled water is slightly more acidic than tap water it is often considered to replace tap water when feeding sourdough starters.
 Distilled water is only 0.5 ph more acidic than tap water and a sourdough starter will drop to around 4.5ph when fully active so using slightly more acidic water will have very little benefit.

 To create distilled water, minerals along with impurities are removed.
-Minerals are essential for sourdough bacterias to multiply, without minerals the starter will be weak and slow to rise.
+Minerals are essential for sourdough bacteria to multiply.
+Without minerals the starter is going to be weak and slow to rise.

 Distilled water should not be used in sourdough production.